YooKing/jaaayden.github.io/blog/2023-04-08-Arc browser.md

 tags: [application, macOS]
 ---

-It seems that the keychain still can't be synced in Chrome for macOS.

-Otherwise, the Arc browser will be a nice alternative to Safari.
+It appears that Chrome for macOS still cannot sync the keychain.
+However, the Arc browser could be a viable **alternative** to Safari.
+Nonetheless, there are some issues to consider:

-But there still exists some problems:

-- The pinned tabs in the Arc browser replace the bookmarks in general browsers, what if I need the bookmark function?
-I think it will not be provided because of its notion to kill the traditional browsers.
+- The pinned tabs in the Arc browser replace bookmarks found in other browsers.
+This may pose an issue if bookmarking is necessary, but it seems unlikely as this feature goes against its aim of replacing traditional browsers.

-- Arc browser is based on the Chromium open-source project.
-What's the **core experience** difference compared with other browsers?
+- As the Arc browser is based on Chromium open-source project, what sets it apart from other browsers?
-- It's a minority‘s application, How's the **stability**?

-Anyway, I'll use it to replace Chrome for a short time, I'll answer the question in my workflows **a month** after.
+- Since it's not widely used, how **stable** is it?

+Despite these concerns, I plan to use it temporarily instead of Chrome and will provide feedback on my experience after a short time of use.